Overview of the Community Microgrid Initiative (90 seconds)

 To achieve this, the Clean Coalition is collaborating with electric utilities and technology firms to ensure that grid modeling software enhances visibility and management of energy at the distribution grid level.
 This advanced distribution grid modeling, which includes optimization analysis for both the location and mix of distributed energy resources, allows for a quick and accurate assessment of an individual substation’s potential capacity for local renewable energy.
 Utilities can then rapidly deploy local renewables in communities based on simplified “integration” scenarios, such as:

-- No Cost: the amount and location of local renewables that can be brought online with no additional investment in the distribution grid
+- Lower-Cost Capacity: the amount and location of local renewables that can be brought online, using existing voltage regulation and advanced inverters, with minimal investment in the distribution grid.

-- Low Cost: the amount and location of local renewables that can be brought online with minimal investment in the distribution grid
+- Medium-Cost Capacity: the amount and location of local renewables that can be brought online with cost-effective storage and some investment in the distribution grid.

-- More Cost: the amount and location of local renewables that can be brought online with more substantial investment in the distribution grid
+- Higher-Cost Capacity: the amount and location of local renewables that can island essential services with additional storage, local reserves, and more substantial investment in the distribution grid.

-These scenarios will guide utilities and regulators to determine appropriate local capacity targets for renewable energy and establish pathways to meet the specified goals.
+These scenarios will guide utilities and regulators to determine appropriate local capacity targets for renewable energy and establish pathways to meet an area’s specified goals.
 This combination of advanced distribution grid modeling and cost scenario analysis creates a replicable and scalable method for deployment of local renewables.

 A beneficial solution

-Local energy generation offers significant advantages over centralized generation.
-The Community Microgrid Initiative incorporates local renewables into the existing utility grid, which secures the following benefits:
+The Community Microgrid Initiative incorporates local renewables into the existing utility grid, offering these significant advantages over centralized generation: